snadrus/nodb/README.md

   Closures are the greatest!
 The setups return functions that have context.

 Recently Added:
- - Subqueries in WHERE clause
+ - Subqueries

-Lacking, but has easy workarounds:
-    - Inputs other than []struct
+ - chan (struct) Tables.
+If it's the first table, it also won't cache
+ - SELECT count(distinct __)

 TODO:
+- SELECT DISTINCT not implemented.
+It is mmaped hashes.
+(MEDIUM)

+- Functions in WHERE clause
+  -- Needs parser upgrades to be used in WHERE clauses

--  nodb.Inline(
+-  Perf:
-  "SELECT customer.Name as Name, customer.Phone AS Phone FROM ",         customers," AS customers JOIN ", invoice, " AS invoice ON customer.id = invoice.customer_id " +
-  "WHERE invoice.status='PENDING' ")
-  -- HARD: Make it just as efficient:
   -- WHERE clause per-table first IF this table is involved in it.
   -- MAPS for ON relation (presume unique, work if not unique)

-- Subquery

-- DISTINCT not implemented.
-It is mmaped hashes.
-(MEDIUM)

-- enable parentheses joins.
+- Parentheses joins.
     Build a joinElement without a left, but keep its append order

 - NULL (nil) support is wonky at best.
 Avoid if possible.